lassebunk/gretel/README.md

 ### Access to view helpers

-When inside `Gretel::Crumbs.layout do .. end`, you have access to all view helpers of the current view where the breadcrumbs are inserted.
+When configuring breadcrumbs, you have access to all view helpers of the view where the breadcrumbs are inserted.

 ### Using multiple breadcrumb configuration files